-AHCCCS is committed to providing comprehensive, quality health care for children in foster/kinship/adoptive care.
-Foster children are eligible for medical and dental care, inpatient, outpatient, behavioral health, and other services through the Comprehensive Medical and Dental Program (CMDP) and the Regional Behavioral Health Authorities (RBHAs) or through Children’s Rehabilitative Services (CRS).
-Adoptive children are typically AHCCCS eligible and enroll in a health plan/RBHA or CRS similar to any Medicaid eligible child.
+AHCCCS is committed to providing comprehensive, quality health care for children in out-of-home care and residing with licensed, kinship, or adoptive caregivers.
+Children in out-of-home care are eligible for medical and dental care, inpatient, outpatient, behavioral health, and other services through the Mercy Care Department of Child Safety Comprehensive Health Plan (Mercy Care DCS CHP).
+Children who have been adopted are typically AHCCCS eligible and enroll in a health plan similar to any Medicaid eligible child.

 How to Access Services

 Mercy Care DCS CHP is the health plan for Arizona's children and youth placed in out-of-home care.

 Services for Adoptive Children

 Adoptive children follow the same enrollment process as other Medicaid eligible children.
 For physical health, adoptive parents choose from a range of health plans that cover all medical and dental services.

 For more information about what benefits AHCCCS offers, see: